A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Introduction

-Wearable devices with Laser Doppler Flowmetry (LDF) and Fluorescence Spectroscopy (FS) channels offer a promising approach for assessing microcirculation and obtaining comprehensive physiological and metabolic information.
-While these studies demonstrate their potential under normal and pathological conditions, further research with larger cohorts is essential for clinical implementation.
+Wearable devices with LDF and FS channels offer a promising and complementary approach to assess microcirculation and obtain physiological and metabolic information relevant to mental health assessment.
+Although these studies demonstrate their potential under normal and pathological conditions, more research with larger cohorts is essential for clinical implementation.
 One of the crucial tasks is to investigate the effects of various treatment protocols and lifestyle changes on microcirculatory and metabolic parameters using these wearable devices.
 Another important direction is to develop machine learning algorithms for automated data analysis and interpretation, which can significantly enhance the diagnostic capabilities of wearable devices.
 Our research focuses on building a diverse dataset for mental health detection using a non-invasive wearable device equipped with LDF and FS channels.
-By exploring subcutaneous blood microcirculation across demographics, we aim to provide valuable insights and pioneer the development of a large dataset for mental health assessment.
+By exploring subcutaneous blood microcirculation across demographics, our aim is to provide valuable information and pioneer the development of a large dataset for mental health assessment.